Hays Travel to cut up to 878 jobs

 Rival firm Tui announced last week it is to close nearly a third of its high street stores in the UK and the Ireland because of the coronavirus pandemic and in response to changes in customer behaviour.

-It plans to move 70% of the 900 affected jobs to a new “home-working sales and service team”.
+It plans to move 70 per cent of the 900 affected jobs to a new "home-working sales and service team".

 Most Read